syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Get-Selected-Ranges-in-GridDataBoundGrid.md

 # How to Get Selected Ranges in GridDataBoundGrid

+This page explains How to Get Selected Ranges in GridDataBoundGrid and more details.

+## How to Get Selected Ranges in GridDataBoundGrid

 To get selected range of cells, use GetSelectedRanges method.
 It returns the list with selected cells.
 This method has two arguments,

 * ranges - It gets the range of cells to be selected.
 * ConsiderCurrentCell

 True -  If current cell should be treated as selected range.

-## How to Get Selected Ranges in GridDataBoundGrid

-This page explains about How to Get Selected Ranges in GridDataBoundGrid and more details.

 {% tabs %}
 {% highlight c# %}